 Your Newsletter Strategy

-As mentioned above (here!), one of the main purposes of your content strategy as a service-based business is to build your email list.
-But just using it for sales emails and only sending something when you have something to sell?
-Lame.
-Especially as a product-based business, your newsletter is one of the best tools you have to build a relationship with your audience (potential customers), keep your services and business top-of-mind and to get them used to seeing you show up in their inbox regularly with fun and useful stuff to show them.
+Especially as a service-based business, your newsletter is one of the best tools you have to build a relationship with your audience (potential clients), keep your services and business top-of-mind and to get them used to seeing you show up in their inbox regularly with fun and useful stuff to show them.

 This section will give you some specifics on creating your newsletter strategy.